Performance Alerts View

 This topic describes how to configure visual alert notifications for unacceptable performance.

-The Alerts view appears.
-If you switched to this view from another Performance view, it retains your earlier Objects tree selection.
-At right, the Deviation table is refreshed with any alert settings that have already been configured for this selection.
+From the Activities tree, select the business unit, multi-site activity, activity group, or site you want to view.
+If you switched to this view from another Performance view, it retains your earlier Activities tree selection.
+At right, the deviation details are refreshed with any alert settings that have already been configured for your selection.

-- To exit the Alerts view, select a different view from the Objects tree.
+To exit the Alerts view, select a different view from the Performance menu or module list.